diku-dk/futhark-website/blog/2017-09-26-calling-futhark-from-c-and-haskell.rst

 Compiling a Futhark Program to a C Library
 ------------------------------------------

-**Warning: some of the details of library compilation may have changed or been updated since this blog post was written in 2017.
+**Warning**: some of the details of library compilation may have changed or been updated since this blog post was written in 2017.
 Refer to the `library guide in the manual
 <https://futhark.readthedocs.io/en/stable/usage.html#compiling-to-library>`_
-for updated details.**
+for updated details.

 The following Futhark program computes the dot product of two integer vectors::